-Learn the skills needed by jewelry professionals to evaluate jewelry quality, and predict and prevent jewelry failure using GIA’s 12-step process for evaluation.
+Learn the skills needed by jewelry professionals to evaluate jewelry quality using GIA’s 12-step process for evaluation.

 Thank you for your interest in the GIA Jewelry Forensics Seminar.
 A seminar representative will contact you within two business days.